Paladin-Tier-2/paladin-tier-2.github.io/docs/maintenance.md

 # Maintenance Notes

-Practical map for updating the portfolio without re-learning the repo.
+Map reminder for updating the portfolio.

 ## Main Files